Just Before The Holidays in NYC

 I love this “in between” time in New York City.
 Though the foliage is almost reaching its peak in most parts of the state, in the city Fall is just starting to show signs, with plenty of green still to be seen among the slowly changing colors in Central Park.
 That’s not to say the views aren’t beautiful and definitely worth a stroll through.

-In just two weeks, come November, the energy of the city will completely take on a new life.
+In just a few weeks, come November, the energy of the city will completely take on a new life.
 Lights, music, the sense of festivities and celebration will take over.
 But, until then, there is no doubt that NYC has a lot to offer just before then.

 Hope you get to enjoy all that Fall in the city!